sqlcipher/android-database-sqlcipher/README.md

 for executing SQL statements before or after the passphrase is used to decrypt the database

+- One constructor option includes a boolean parameter to opt out of the clearing the passphrase used to access the SQLCipher database.

 Then, pass your `SupportFactory` to `openHelperFactory()` on your `RoomDatabase.Builder`:

 ```java